alexalisauskas/PLAN506_Storymaps/content/introduction.md

 You can still include images and video, embed map tours, and use the swipe tool.

-A free account on ArcGIS online does not allow you to do any spatial analysis on your webmap like you could on a desktop GIS.
+A free account on ArcGIS online does not allow you to do any spatial analysis on your webmap like you could on a desktop GIS, however it does allow styling, filtering, etc.

 ### **Supported Data Type of ArcGIS Online**